victorcas04/ShooterGrenade_Proto/README.md

        - `ExplosionDamagedActor_BP(AActor* DamagedActor, float DamageApplied)` -> exposed function to blueprints in case any other team member want to do something with it (like playing a sound of a soldier saying you hit someone)

+#### Utils

+I also needed to make a utility file `GrenadeTestHelpers` for some functions:
+ - `GetValidatedComponentByClass(AActor* Target, TSubclassOf<UActorComponent> ComponentClass, GTestEObjectIsValid& OutResult)`
+ -> gets the first component from an actor.
+Also returns Valid or NotValid
+ - `GetValidatedComponentByClassWithTag(AActor* Target, TSubclassOf<UActorComponent> ComponentClass, FName Tag, GTestEObjectIsValid& OutResult)`
+ -> gets the first component from an actor with a given tag.
+Also returns Valid or NotValid
+ - `ExistsWallBetweenActors(AActor* OriginActor, AActor* TargetActor, ECollisionChannel TraceChannelToCheck = ECollisionChannel::ECC_EngineTraceChannel2)`
+ -> checks if there is something between two actors given a collision channel

 ## Problems encountered